Skip to main content

-Las Vegas Xeriscape, Turf Removal & Cash for Grass FAQ
+Las Vegas Xeriscape, Grass Removal & Cash for Grass FAQ

 Plain-English answers about the SNWA Cash for Grass rebate, AB 356 nonfunctional-turf rules, project cost and timing, design and plants, drip irrigation, licensing, and how this consultation request line works.